filipnet/checkmk-telegram-notify/README.md

 <img src="images/create_new_notification_rule_for_telegram_v2.png" alt="Adjust settings" width="100%"/>

+This now supports sending to topcis.
+For this to work just append the Thread-ID to the Group-ID provided above, separated by a colon.

 Referring to #6 and #15 at this point the note that initially only one field is displayed, further fields are only displayed after the first field has been filled.

 ### CHECK_MK VERSION 1.6.0